kaishengtai/neuralart/README.md

 ## Examples

-The eiffel tower in the style of Van Gogh's *Starry Night*:
+The Eiffel Tower in the style of Van Gogh's *Starry Night*:

 ![](examples/starry_eiffel_short.gif)